 Want to know how to screen record on Windows?
-Want your screen recording to include sound too?
+Want your record audio while capturing your entire screen too?

 Maybe you need to screen record a meeting or a lecture.
 Or maybe you want to add audio to Google Slides or a PowerPoint presentation using screen recording features.
 Or maybe you just want to record your screen for fun.